kevinjscott/agents-with-tools/README.md

 # An Agent That Makes Its Own Tools

+This is just a prototype I made to show a concept.
+It's not a real project.

 ## Summary

 This project uses an OpenAI Assistants API "tool" (was Function Calling) to create new tools and install/register them with the original agent that initiated the tool creation.
 That tool is tools/common/create_tool.py.